 Indian-American Aman Gupta reaches quarter-final of US Amateurs

-Mraching on in splendid fashion at the US Amateurs, Indian-American Aman Gupta won both his matches to enter the quarter-final of one of most prestigious amateur tournaments in the world.
+Marching on in splendid fashion at the US Amateurs, Indian-American golfer Aman Gupta won both his matches to enter the quarter final of one of most prestigious amateur tournaments in the world.
 The 21-year-old Gupta, one of the last players to get into the field, had contrasting wins during the day.
 He beat Jonathan Yaun in the Round of 32 and Sam Bennett in the Round of 16.

 Gupta, who reached the quarters of the 2017 US Junior Amateurs and played the US Amateurs last year, is now assured of a return to the 121st US Amateur at Oakmont (Pa.)
 Country Club, besides an exemption from local qualifying for the 121st U.S. Open at Torrey Pines.
 In the quarter he meets the 18-year-old 43rd ranked Michael Thorbjornsen, who last year at Pebble Beach became the second-youngest golfer to make a cut in a U.S. Open since World War II.
 Thorbjornsen is attempting to become only the second player to win both the US Junior Amateur and US Amateur since the legendary Tiger Woods.